pavolbauer/lgca/README.md

 # lgca
-An Agent-Based contact simulation based on Lattice Gas Cellular Automata
+A Matlab/CUDA based simulation of infectious contacts using a Lattice Gas Cellular Automaton

 An implementation based on Matlab and CUDA.
 Three CUDA kernels are available and can be used interchangebly.